Unequally Yoked: Voting Solely Based on Policy Is Like Marrying a Person Just Because the Sex is Great

 Does character matter in who you marry or is it only about the sex?

-If sex is your only gauge for marrying someone, then you're blindspots are making you vulnerable to exploitation.
+If sex is your only gauge for marrying someone, then your blindspots are making you vulnerable to exploitation.
 It doesn't mean you will always be exploited, but when you are, you won't be able to see or deal with it.

 This is a useful parallel to voting for someone solely based on policy.